 Cooking class in Ubud was one of the best cooking classes we have ever had.

 It looked something like this:

 - early morning pick up at the accommodation

-cooking part where you will be shown all the parts of the cooking process and preparation of several meals
+- cooking part where you will learn all the parts of the cooking process and preparation of several meals

-The class is structured in a way that each participant get a personalized attention since several persons are involved in guiding the class.
+The class flows in a way that each participant gets attention since several persons are guiding the class.

 Everyone has their own place and their own stove – everyone participates in each step of the cooking.